textcreationpartnership/A01268/README.md

 ##Content Summary##

 #####Front#####
-A boke made by Iohn Frith prisoner in the tower of London / answeringe vnto M mores lettur which he

 1. ¶The preface of this boke•

 #####Body#####

 1. ¶The fondacion of that lytle treatise was that yt ys non article of our fayth necessarye to be belevyd vnder payne of dampnacion / that the sacrament shuld be the naturall bodie of christe: which thynge ys proved / on this maner.

-    _ ¶Lett a man therfore examyne hym sellfe / and so let hym eate of the brede / and drinke of the cup.

-    _ ¶An Epitome and short rehersall of all this boke shewynge in what poyntes Frith dissenteth from our prelates.

-    _ The seconde poynte wherin Frith dissenteth from oure prelates and their proctoure.

-    _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

-    _ ¶ They examined me but of two articles whyche are these.

-    _ ¶The cause why I can not beleue there opinion of transmutacion is this.

 1. ¶ Thus begynnyth the preface of master Mores boke.

-    _ ¶Lett a man therfore examyne hym sellfe / and so let hym eate of the brede / and drinke of the cup.

-    _ ¶An Epitome and short rehersall of all this boke shewynge in what poyntes Frith dissenteth from our prelates.

-    _ The seconde poynte wherin Frith dissenteth from oure prelates and their proctoure.

-    _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

-    _ ¶ They examined me but of two articles whyche are these.

-    _ ¶The cause why I can not beleue there opinion of transmutacion is this.

 1. ¶The mynde and exposicyon of the olde Doctours vppon the wordes of Christes maundey.

-    _ ¶Lett a man therfore examyne hym sellfe / and so let hym eate of the brede / and drinke of the cup.

-    _ ¶An Epitome and short rehersall of all this boke shewynge in what poyntes Frith dissenteth from our prelates.

-    _ The seconde poynte wherin Frith dissenteth from oure prelates and their proctoure.

-    _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

-    _ ¶ They examined me but of two articles whyche are these.

-    _ ¶The cause why I can not beleue there opinion of transmutacion is this.

 1. ¶The consecracyon of the Sacrament.

-    _ ¶Lett a man therfore examyne hym sellfe / and so let hym eate of the brede / and drinke of the cup.

-    _ ¶An Epitome and short rehersall of all this boke shewynge in what poyntes Frith dissenteth from our prelates.

-    _ The seconde poynte wherin Frith dissenteth from oure prelates and their proctoure.

-    _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

-    _ ¶ They examined me but of two articles whyche are these.

-    _ ¶The cause why I can not beleue there opinion of transmutacion is this.

 1. ¶Doctoure barnes did graciouslye escarpe master mores hādes

-    _ ¶Lett a man therfore examyne hym sellfe / and so let hym eate of the brede / and drinke of the cup.

-    _ ¶An Epitome and short rehersall of all this boke shewynge in what poyntes Frith dissenteth from our prelates.

-    _ The seconde poynte wherin Frith dissenteth from oure prelates and their proctoure.

-    _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

-    _ ¶ They examined me but of two articles whyche are these.

-    _ ¶The cause why I can not beleue there opinion of transmutacion is this.

 1. The paschal lambe and oure sacrament are here compared to gether.